BestReviews is reader-supported and may earn an affiliate commission. Details

 Users appreciate the soft feel, stylish look, and ability to be absorbent yet dry quickly.
 Consumers also like that the colors are true and vibrant.

-While most feel its drying time was sufficient, a few think it remains damp too long.
+A few think it remains damp for too long.
 Others say it traps dust, making it more difficult to clean than some other models.

 Occasional quality-control issues.
 A few customers received mats with an uneven weave.
 A few said it doesn't stay in place as well as rubber-backed versions.